api-platform/docs/distribution/index.md

 You can also choose to generate the code for a specific resource with the `--resource` argument (example:
 `pnpm create @api-platform/client --resource books`).

-The generated code contains a list (including pagination), a delete button, a creation and an edition form.
+The generated code contains a list (including pagination), a delete button, a creation and an edit form.
 It also includes [Tailwind CSS](https://tailwindcss.com) classes and [ARIA roles](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) to make the app usable by people with disabilities.